SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 ### Match whole words

 Entries with keys containing only one word will be matched only if the entire word is present in the search text.
+Enabled by default.

 For example, if the setting is enabled and the entry key is "king", then text such as "long live the king" would be matched, but "it's not to my liking" wouldn't.

+### Alert on overflow

+Generate an alert if your world info is greater than the allocated token budget.